ic17rey/sqlalchemy-challenge/README.md

 # SQLAlchemy Challenge - Surfs Up!

-Add your Jupyter notebook and `app.py` to this folder.
-These will be the main scripts to run for analysis.

 ## Step 1 - Climate Analysis and Exploration

 Python and SQLAlchemy are used to examine a climate database from weather stations in Hawaii.
-Tables from an .sqlite file are reflected into classes and saved as 'Station' and 'Measurement'.
+In the jupyter notebook climate.ipynb, tables from an .sqlite file (which is saved to the Resources directory are reflected into classes and saved as 'Station' and 'Measurement'.

 ### Precipitation Analysis